donadoio/zocialize/README.md

       device: [INSERT VOLUME FOLDER LOCATION HERE]
 ```

+3. Open the Makefile in the /app/ directory (NOT THE ONE IN ROOT DIRECTORY) and edit the values for the Android Debug Bridge (ADB_DIR) and the Device ID, (Run `adb devices` to check)

-3. Open up a terminal window
+4. Open up a terminal window

 ```bash
 make up
 ```

-4. Open a second terminal window
+5. Open Android Studio and a second terminal window

 ```bash
 cd app
 make adb && make start
 ```

+6. Run the App in Android Studio